ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Numerical results

 \subsection{Logistic regression}

-In our experiments we created multi objective problems using different methodologies.
-The first set of experiments consists of minimizing the regularized logistic regression loss function with the CIFAR10 and MNIST dataset.
+The first set of experiments consists of minimizing the regularized logistic regression loss function with the CIFAR10, MNIST and Fashion MNIST dataset.
 CIFAR10 is a dataset for an image classification problem, and it consists of $N=5\times10^4$ RGB images of $32\times32$ pixels in 3 hues, which are in 10 categories, hence the dimension of the problem is $n=32\times32\times3=3072$.
 We create a model which differentiates category 0 (airplane) from 1 (car), and also category 2 (bird) from 3 (cat) at the same time.
 Assuming $\mathcal{N}$ is the set of indices of the training dataset, we split the dataset into two subsets by creating two index subgroups $\mathcal{N}^1$ and $\mathcal{N}^2$ such that $\mathcal{N}^1$ are indices of the samples which are in categories $0$ and $1$, and $\mathcal{N}^2$ are indices of the samples in categories $2$ and $3$.
 The second dataset we used was the MNIST dataset which consists of $N=7\times10^4$ samples of gray-scale images of handwritten digits with $32\times32$ pixels, hence the dimension is $n=1024$.
 Once again, we created two datasets from MNIST, the first containing samples with labels $0$ and $8$, and the second with labels $1$ and $4$.
 This way the model differentiates digits $0$ or $8$, and digits $1$ and $4$ at the same time, similarly as with CIFAR10.
 We made both subgroups contain the same amount of elements $N=10^4$.
+The third dataset we used was the Fashion MNIST dataset which consists of $N=7\times10^4$ samples of gray-scale images of clothing items with $32\times32$ pixels, hence the dimension is $n=1024$.
+Once again, we created two datasets from Fashion MNIST, the first containing samples with labels $0$ and $1$, corresponding to T-shirt/top and trouser, and the second with labels $2$ and $3$, corresponding to pullover and dress.
+This way the model differentiates T-shirt/top or trouser, and pullover or dress at the same time, similarly as with CIFAR10 and MNIST.
+We made both subgroups contain the same amount of elements $N=10^4$.
+Finally, we considered the MNIST-Fairness dataset, which is derived from the MNIST dataset.
+As before, the original dataset consists of $N=7\times10^4$ gray-scale images of handwritten digits with $32\times32$ pixels, hence the dimension is $n=1024$.
+From this dataset we selected only the samples with labels $1$ and $4$, corresponding to the handwritten digits $1$ and $4$.

+In order to introduce a sensitive attribute, we considered the pixel at position $162$ and split the samples according to whether the pixel value was smaller or larger than its average value over the dataset.
+This procedure generates two subgroups of data, which can be interpreted as two sensitive groups.
 As mentioned, we are minimizing a regularized logistic regression loss function

 where the function components are defined as follows:

 Here, $x\in \mathbb{R}^n$ represents model coefficients we are trying to find, $\hat{x}$ coefficient vector without the intercept, $a_j$ the feature vector and $y_j$ the relevant label.